publications-and-more/conference-pub/README.md

 ### Notice:

 As of 17/08/2026, the open-access talks have been archived, the future publications will be made available on pub.ne-app.eu.
+UPDATE: The talks repository has been unarchived for future conference talks and papers.

 ## Similar Works: